maxtaylordavies/visualstim/README.md

 ### Stimulus parameters

 The **stimulus parameters** panel lets you adjust the parameters of the visual stimulation.
-The set of parameters available to control depends on which stimulus type is currently selected - e.g. for **drifting grating** we need to know the `temporal frequency`, for **movie** we need to know the `filename` etc. Some parameters, such as `stimulus duration`, can take only a single scalar value, e.g. `10.0`.
+The set of parameters available to control depends on which stimulus type is currently selected - e.g. for **drift grating** we need to know the `temporal frequency`, for **movie** we need to know the `filename` etc. Some parameters, such as `stimulus duration`, can take only a single scalar value, e.g. `10.0`.
 Other parameters, such as `orientation` or `spatial frequency` can be given multiple values to cycle through during stimulation.
 For one of these parameters, clicking on their input will open an expanded box that looks like this:

 ![expanded select box](./screenshots/v0.1/expanded-select.png)